Updated August 1, 2023

 The break-even analysis is a vital application of variable costing.
-It helps to find the amount of revenue or the units required to cover the total costs of the product.
-Break-even points in units are fixed cost divided by sales price per unit minus variable cost per unit.
-The formula can be written as:-
+It helps to find the amount of revenue or the units required to cover the product’s total costs.
+Break-even points in units are fixed costs divided by sales price minus variable cost per unit.

 Break-even Analysis Formula Example

-A company produces mugs has a fixed cost of $1,500, variable cost per unit of $20 and sales price per unit is $30, now we have to calculate break-even point of same.
+A company that produces mugs has a fixed cost of $1,500, a variable cost per unit of $20, and a sales price per unit is $30.
+Now, we have to calculate the break-even point of the same.

 As we know,